ironsmile/euterpe-rhythmbox/README.md

-# HTTPMS Plugin for Rhythmbox
+# Euterpe Plugin for Rhythmbox

-Using this plugin you can listen to your music served from a [HTTPMS server](https://github.com/ironsmile/httpms) directly in Rhythmbox.
+Using this plugin you can listen to your music served from a [Euterpe server](https://github.com/ironsmile/httpms) directly in Rhythmbox.

 ## Installation